Antenuptial (Prenuptial) Agreements in Minnesota

 2. Establish Valuation of Nonmarital Property

-Absent a Prenup, when nonmarital property is combined with marital property in Minnesota—for example, by depositing inherited funds into a joint account—the property can become “comingled”.
-Comingled property no longer has the protection of nonmarital property, meaning it becomes partially marital property subject to equitable division in a divorce.
+Absent a Prenuptial Agreement, when nonmarital property is combined with marital property in Minnesota—for example, by depositing inherited funds into a joint account—the property can become “comingled”.
+Comingled property no longer has the protection of nonmarital property.
+Thus the comingled property becomes marital property subject to equitable division to the other spouse in a divorce.

 4. Set Workforce Participation Expectations